 The Artists: Ken and Beate Arnopole

-After meeting on a Business Conference in Southern Germany and dating for over two years, they married in 1986 and in 1994 moved to Volcano to enjoy living in a picturesque place while spending quality time with each other and work towards becoming full time artists.
+Ken and Beate met during a Business Conference in Southern Germany , dated for over two years, and married in 1986.
+In 1994 they moved to Volcano to enjoy living in a picturesque place with their ultimate goal to become full time artists.

 Life in Hawaii started with a container, a tent, and a tarp, with no money and no job, and slowly they worked hard towards their goals.
 After finding a small cottage to rent in Volcano Village Ken and Bea were one of the first 5 vendors that started the now so popular Farmer’s Market in Volcano.
 They operated their licensed commercial kitchen in the back of their small cottage, baked delicious cakes, croissants, bagels, and sweet treats, and they were blamed for creating the first line in Volcano that went from the sales table around the inside walls of Cooper Center out the door, when people where waiting for their special treat for Sunday.

 Ken and Bea then opened the first Pizza Company in Volcano “Rainbow Moon Pizza”, and later ended up specializing in marketing, renting, and operating Vacation Rentals in Volcano.
-When being able to purchase their own property that was going to be the future home of their design studio and retail location, they opened a Cafe for a little while ( Volcano Coffee House) and even a Candy Company ( Aloha Candy Co.) that still today produces high quality 100% Hawaiian Chocolates and other treats for conferences and events throughout the islands.
+When being able to purchase their own property that was going to be the future home of their design studio and retail location, they also explored other options like opening a Cafe for a little while ( Volcano Coffee House) and even a Candy Company ( Aloha Candy Co.) that still today produces high quality 100% Hawaiian Chocolates and other treats for conferences and events throughout the islands.
+However, their passion and love always pulled them back to their design work, their #1 Love.

 Today Ken and Beate are so excited to have finally moved to the next phase of their life together and being able to create Hawaii inspired beautiful handcrafted Jewelry, Koa Wood Gifts and Home Accents, and are thankful their endeavors have bloomed into a design studio supporting them living in their private secluded acreage in the middle of the rainforest of Volcano.